camuthig/camuthig.github.io/content/posts/ktor-social-auth.md

 My [implementation of the repository](https://github.com/camuthig/ktor-social-graphql/blob/49670770fc/src/auth/repository/RequeryUserRepository.kt) uses [Requery](https://github.com/requery/requery).
-Requery has worked well, but I have already seen some issues around eager loading and navigating to relationships.
-I will most likely switch it out to a different implementation later, making the repository pattern really helpful here.
+Requery has worked well, but I have already seen some issues around eager loading and navigating to relationships (multiple queries where a single query would do, for example).
+I will most likely switch it out to a different implementation later, which is another benefit of the repository pattern.

-I encapsulated all of this into a [module](https://github.com/camuthig/ktor-social-graphql/blob/49670770fc/src/auth/Module.kt) and ["controller"](https://github.com/camuthig/ktor-social-graphql/blob/49670770fc/src/auth/Controller.kt) file, which is another part of Kotlin that I feel is well suited to development with Ktor.
-I skimmed over some of the implementation deails, such as configuring my OAuth provider, building the HTML for the login page, etc., so feel free to checkout the project for more details on the implementation.
+And now I have a working authentication system built in my Ktor server, using Google as my identity provider and returning a JWT once the user successfully logs in.
+The next phase of this project will be to define out the basis for the GraphQL server and hook this authentication mechanism into it.